Library Guides & Policies

 Library Overdue Policy and Fines

-All library correspondence regarding overdue materials, library accounts, library services, and automatic warning notices from the catalog, are sent to a Pacifica email account of record.
+All library correspondence regarding overdue materials, library accounts, library services, and automatic warning notices from the catalog are sent to your Pacifica email.
 Student email accounts are formatted by firstname.lastname@my.pacifica.edu while faculty and staff addresses are constructed by username@pacifica.edu.
-The library catalog automatically sends out notices to email’s on record cautioning patrons when their checked-out items are 7 days of being overdue, and then again when an item is due.
-Students are required to check their My.Pacifica email accounts regularly for important official notices from the school, per the Student Handbook (see Pacifica Information Technology email policies).
+The library catalog automatically sends out email notices cautioning patrons when a checked-out item is ineligible for renewal, when an item is due, and when an item is overdue.
+Students are required to check their My.Pacifica email accounts regularly for important official notices from the school, per the Student Handbook.
 Every student is responsible for all e-mail communications that are sent to their My.Pacifica Student E-mail account.

 Fines and Replacement Charges

-• Patrons are advised to inquire at the circulation desk about overdue fines for psychological assessment materials, course reserves, and library-use-only periodicals, which accumulate hourly.
+- Patrons are advised to inquire at the circulation desk about overdue fines for psychological assessment materials, which accumulate hourly.

 Library Overdue Amnesty Option